Skip to main content

 Book Club in a Bag kits can be checked out for 6 weeks, but they can't be renewed.
 Lisle Library District cardholders may place holds on Book Club in a Bag kits.
 Only one kit per patron may be checked out at a time.
 Book Club in a Bag is not available through Inter-Library Loan.
 Reciprocal borrowers can check them out, but can't put them on hold.
 There is a $5 fee if they are put in the book drop (the bag probably wouldn't fit anyway).
 Book Club in a Bag kits must be returned to the Adult Services Desk.

-Wait.
+Wait!
 This is for an entire book group.
 Who is responsible for the bag's contents?

 Whoever checks out the Book Club in a Bag is responsible for the entire kit.
 This means that if you check out a Book Club in a Bag and give one of the books to your friend Chad to read, and Chad loses or damages the book (classic Chad), you are responsible for the cost (and let's face it, Chad already owes you money).
 Replacement costs vary by title.